Bayesian evidence-driven diagnosis of instrumental systematics for sky-averaged 21-cm cosmology experiments: CONCLUSION

 Furthermore, the marginalised posterior distributions of the parameters show an uncorrelated behaviour between the signal parameters $(f_{0,21}, \sigma_{21}, A_{21})$ and $(A_{\mathrm{sys}}, P_{\mathrm{sys}}, \phi_{\mathrm{sys}})$ for sinusoids with small periods.
 This indicates a successful separation of these structures in the modelling process, therefore resulting in more precise posterior inferences.
 For longer periods, there is a tendency that the period and phase of the sinusoid are correlated with the amplitude of the sky-averaged 21-cm signal, hence, making it a crucial task to precisely constrain these sinusoidal parameters through the prior.
 This is evidence that by including a physically motivated systematic model there is a possibility to do accurate science when there is a systematic structure present in the data.

 Overall, this analysis has shown that if there is a systematic structure present inside the dataset, Bayesian inference strongly prefers a model where we include a systematic feature.
 Additionally, the parameter inference results in a more accurate recovery of the sky-averaged 21-cm signal parameters and more tightly constrained posterior distributions.
-Finally, this analysis is used to guide the design and the challenging task of calibration of the sky-averaged experiment REACH.
+Finally, this analysis is used to guide the design and the challenging task of calibration of the sky-averaged experiment REACH \citep{de_lera_acedo_reach_2022} where systematic effects can be parameterised, introduced and tested through the Bayesian data analysis pipeline of \citep{anstey_general_2021}.
+Possible design choices could include the constraint of cable lengths connected to the antenna system that could introduce a varying degree of systematics effects into the data.
+Finally, this kind of systematics analysis using the Bayesian data analysis pipeline is also applicable to beyond REACH.